 This is part of a series of postings of stories under the category, "Keeping the Public in Public Domain."
 The idea behind Public Domain was to preserve our cultural heritage after the authors and their immediate heirs were compensated.
 I feel strongly current copyright law delays this intent on works of the 20th century.
 My own library of folklore includes so many books within the Public Domain I decided to share stories from them.
 I hope you enjoy discovering new stories.

 At the same time, my own involvement in storytelling regularly creates projects requiring research as part of my sharing stories with an audience.
 Whenever that research needs to be shown here, the publishing of Public Domain stories will not occur that week.
-This is a return to my normal monthly posting of a research project here.
+This is a return to my regular posting of a research project here.
 (Don't worry, this isn't dry research, my research is always geared towards future storytelling to an audience.)
-Response has convinced me that "Keeping the Public in Public Domain" should continue along with my monthly postings as often as I can manage it.
+Response has convinced me that "Keeping the Public in Public Domain" should continue along with my other postings as often as I can manage it.

-There are many online resources for Public Domain stories, none for folklore is as ambitious as fellow storyteller, Yoel Perez's database, Yashpeh, the International Folktales Collection.
-I recommended it earlier and want to continue to do so.
+There are many online resources for Public Domain stories, maybe none for folklore is as ambitious as fellow storyteller, Yoel Perez's database, Yashpeh, the International Folktales Collection.
+I have long recommended it and continue to do so.
 He has loaded Stith Thompson's Motif Index into his server as a database so you can search the whole 6 volumes for whatever word or expression you like by pressing one key. http://folkmasa.org/motiv/motif.htm